ggomaeng/ethglobal-hackathon/README.md

 - 🥲 I wish it was a little more abstracted for common functions like validating all frame messages with a flag.

-> I tried implementing XMTP in frog, but
+> I tried implementing XMTP in frog, but it seems like it's a bigger obstacle than I thought :c

 ### Pinata 🦙